Counseling Degrees & Licenses in Wisconsin

 The 56-credit hour master of science in marriage and family therapy is designed to fulfill licensure requirements in Wisconsin and Minnesota.
 Unique features of this program include its use of a cohort model and an on-campus clinic where students complete clinical practice hours.
 This program is accredited by the Commission on Accreditation for Marriage and Family Therapy (COAMFTE).

 The CACREP-accredited master of science in clinical mental health counseling is a 60-credit program designed to meet licensure requirements in Wisconsin and Minnesota.
 It also fulfills Wisconsin requirements to become a licensed professional counselor (LPC).
 Successful graduation also requires a passing grade on a comprehensive exam offered near the end of the program.
-Students may specialize in several concentrations including alcohol and drug abuse; crisis, and trauma; child and adolescent issues; eating disorders; and gerontological concerns.
+Students may specialize in several concentrations including alcohol and drug abuse; crisis and trauma; child and adolescent issues; eating disorders; and gerontological concerns.

 The 60-credit rehabilitation counseling program offers students two study pathways.
 These are combined and online cohort options.
 Graduates must also choose between successfully passing a comprehensive exam or completing a thesis.
 This program meets the requirements for licensure in Wisconsin.